chuckmilam/create-ks-iso/README.md

 create-ks-iso is a simple script to generate a STIG-compliant kickstart file.
 Optionally, the user can choose create a custom boot ISO image as well as an OEMDRV ISO for delivering the kickstart file to the system installer; useful in environments where PXE boot or similar network delivery methods may not be available.
 Bootstrap user credentials may be either randomly-generated or specifically declared as required to fit operational needs.
 The script can be tailored with default settings easily changed by editing the included CONFIG_FILE template or by setting environment variables at runtime, making it possible to use in automation pipelines.

 ## History
-This script has been around my tool back for a long time, going back to when I first started using kickstart around 2007-2008 to automate the deployment of over 200 Linux workstations in a training center where the systems had to be wiped and reinstalled frequently.
-Striving for STIG compliance brought additional challenges.
-Rapid prototyping and testing helped streamline it further.
-Now I'm looking to use it for automated pipeline testing.
+This script has been in my tool box for a long time.
+It harkens back to when I first started using kickstart around 2007-2008 to automate the deployment of over 200 Linux workstations in a training center where the systems had to be wiped and reinstalled frequently.
+Later, striving for STIG compliance brought additional challenges.
+The pace of rapid prototyping and testing helped streamline it further.
+Now I'm looking to use it for automated pipeline testing in places where containers don't quite make sense yet.

 ## Features
 * Dynamic STIG-compliant kickstart file generation